 I am most excited about telemedicine.
-I was credentialed in it several years ago, before it was ever a “thing”—and now, with the unfortunate pandemic, it has risen to the surface as something worthy of attention.
-I think it has always been something people should be utilizing in practice.
+I was credentialed in it several years ago before it was ever a “thing” and now with the unfortunate pandemic, it has risen to the surface as something worthy of attention.
+I think it has always been something people should have been utilizing in practice.
 It makes it easier for clients to connect with a therapist from wherever they are.
-If people aren’t able to connect, they can’t be afforded the opportunity to get help.
+Without being able to connect they cannot be afforded the opportunity to get help.

 What is your favorite quote?

 “Float like a butterfly, sting like a bee.
 The hands can’t hit what the eyes can’t see.”